manisha809/movie_recommender_system/README.md

 ## Appendix

-Created a Streamlit web application to facilitate in-depth analysis of the Olympics dataset, providing users with interactive features like dynamic filtering, heatmaps, and comparative analytics for exploring historical medal tallies and country-wise performance.
+Created a Sreamlit Web app to recommend movie.
+A robust Content-Based Recommeder system using Cosine Similarity ● Integrated interactive features allowing users to select their favorite movies and receive recommendations.
+● Utilized data from The Movie Database (TMDb) API and a visually appealing display of recommended movies along with their posters.

 ● Deployed the application on the Streamlit server, ensuring seamless accessibility and a user-friendly interface for